 - What you intend to do and with whom

-- What you hope to achieve during the experience and what the outcomes will be?
+- What is the scope of the experience and what are the objectives?

 Complete the Experiential Learning Partnership Agreement form, sign the form, and obtain signatures from:

-1) employer/instructor* (i.e., The person overseeing your experiential learning on a daily basis).
+1) Supervisor/instructor* (i.e., The person overseeing your experiential learning on a daily basis).

 2) Your assigned faculty mentor or the Associate Department Head, Dr. Dean Stauffer (if you are not sure who your mentor is).

-*Your employer/instructor and mentor are the same if you are doing research with your faculty mentor.
+*Your supervisor/instructor and mentor are the same if you are doing research with your faculty mentor.

-Turn in your signed Experiential Learning Partnership Agreement form and short proposal of your experiential learning to the department office in room 100 of Cheatham Hall for the Department Head’s signature.
+Email your signed Experiential Learning Partnership Agreement form and short proposal of your experiential learning to the Associate Department Head, Dean Stauffer, at email@example.com.

 Depending on your experience, you should complete the appropriate form to enroll in one of the following courses: